-Thank you for your interest in E-School!
-If you are a student thinking about registering for E-School courses, please read and understand the following information.
+Thank you for your interest in Hawaii Online Courses (HOC)!
+If you are a student thinking about registering for HOC courses, please read and understand the following information.
 While you adhere to similar rules as a classroom student, there are additional requirements and expectations of an online student.

-All newly registered E-School students must complete the E-School Student Orientation course in order to prepare themselves to use Blackboard, which is E-School's course management system.
-This mandatory online training will guide students through the necessary Blackboard skills needed to be an online learner.
+All newly registered HOC students must complete the HOC Student Orientation course in order to prepare themselves to use Canvas, which is HOC's course management system.
+This mandatory online training will guide students through the necessary Canvas skills needed to be an online learner.

-After students are registered for an E-School course, they will have access to the E-School Student Orientation.
-Students must complete the E-School Student Orientation course prior to the first day of their online class.
+After students are registered for a HOC course, they will have access to the HOC Student Orientation.
+Students must complete the HOC Student Orientation course prior to the first day of their online class.